It’s no surprise you’ve got a seat on one of the biggest airlines in Europe.

 easyJet Hand Luggage Allowance

-The new easyJet cabin bag guarantee states that if you would like to avoid the risk of having your bag checked if there is no space in the overhead bins, the maximum size is reduced to 50 x 40 x 20 cm.
+The new easyJet cabin bag guarantee states that if you would like to avoid having your bag checked in the event there is no space in the overhead bins, the maximum size should be reduced to 50 x 40 x 20 cm.

-Purses, briefcases, and laptop cases are also considered one piece of luggage, so they will need to stored inside the main piece of hand luggage.
+Purses, briefcases, and laptop cases are also considered one piece of luggage, so they will need to be stored inside the main piece of hand luggage.

-If you bring more than the allowed amount of luggage you will have to check the extra bags and pay the easyJet at airport hold luggage fee of €35/£30 for each item at the check-in desk.
+If you bring more than the allowed amount of luggage you will have to check the extra bags and pay the easyJet airport hold luggage fee of €39/£35 for each item at the check-in desk.

 easyJet Hand Luggage – Liquids

 Keep in mind that the word “liquid” encompasses a broader meaning than you might first think.
 For example, lipsticks, hand creams, and deodorants are also considered liquids.

-- The liquid must be in a container that has a volume no larger than 100ml.
-You can not carry on larger containers even if they are nearly empty.
+- The liquid must be in a container that has a volume no larger than 100 ml.

 - All liquid containers must be stored in a 1 liter size transparent plastic bag.

-Read more about hand luggage restricted items here.
+Read more about restricted hand luggage items here.

 easyJet Hand Luggage – Food

-Drinks may be brought on-board, but they must have been bought after the security control as to comply with hand luggage liquids restrictions.
+Drinks may be brought on-board but they must be bought after the security gate to comply with hand luggage liquids restrictions mentioned above.

 easyJet Checked Baggage Allowance

-Each passenger that pays to check a bag can bring a maximum of 20kg and maximum dimensions of 275cm (length + width + height).
+Each passenger that pays to check a bag can bring a maximum of 20 kg with dimensions up to 275 cm (length + width + height).
 You can check more than one bag as hold luggage as long as the total weight does not pass 20 kg.

-If you are traveling with another person or group (must be the same booking) you can divide the total allowed weight between different suitcases.
-For example, two passengers with one bag each can carry 20 kg per person, but it is permitted to take, for example, one bag that weighs 18 kg and one bag that weighs 22 kg.
+If you’re on the same booking you can divide the weight between different suitcases.
+For example: two passengers with one checked bag each have 20 kg per person, but it is permitted to take one bag that weighs 18 kg and one bag that weighs 22 kg.

 We hope these tips are helpful for the next time you fly with easyJet!

 Ready for your next adventure?
-Book your easyJet flights now!
+Book your easyJet flights now!.